 DOSAGE AND ADMINISTRATION

-Therapy The recommended dosage for adults and pediatric patients 4 years of age and older is included in Table 1.
-In pediatric patients 4 years to less than 16 years of age, the recommended dosing regimen is dependent upon body weight and is only recommended to be administered orally.
+The recommended dosage for patients 1 month of age and older is included in Table 1.
+In pediatric patients weighing less than 50 kg, the recommended dosing regimen is dependent upon body weight.
 When initiating treatment, gradual dose escalation is not required.
 Dosage should be adjusted based on clinical response and tolerability.

-Table 1: Recommended Dosage for Adults and Pediatric
+Table 1: Recommended Dosage for Patients 1 Month of Age and Older

 |Age and Body Weight||Initial Dosage||Minimum and Maximum Maintenance Dosage|